pencal: an R Package for the Dynamic Prediction of Survival with Many Longitudinal Predictors: Dynamic prediction with pencal : a step by step example Dynamic prediction with pencal: a step by step example

-In the outputs above, the column \texttt{tdAUC.naive} contains the naïve estimates of the tdAUC; \texttt{optimism.correction} reports the values of the estimated optimism correction from the CBOCP; finally, \texttt{tdAUC.adjusted} contains the unbiased estimates of the tdAUC.
+In the outputs above, the columns \texttt{tdAUC.naive} and \texttt{Brier.naive} contain the naïve estimates of the tdAUC and Brier score; \texttt{optimism.correction} reports the values of the estimated optimism correction from the CBOCP for the two metrics; finally, \texttt{tdAUC.adjusted} and \texttt{Brier.adjusted} contain the unbiased estimates of the tdAUC and Brier score.

-As expected, the unbiased estimates of predictive performance are somewhat lower than the naïve ones.
-For example, the tdAUC estimate for predictions at \(t = 3\) is 0.9375 instead of the naïve estimate 0.9434.
+As expected, the unbiased estimates of predictive performance are somewhat worse than the naïve ones.
+For example, the tdAUC estimate for predictions at \(t = 3\) is 0.9376 instead of the naïve estimate 0.9439.
+Similarly, the Brier score estimate for predictions at \(t = 3\) is 0.0722 instead of the naïve estimate 0.0571.

 \hypertarget{evaluation-of-computing-time}{